brentkirkland/wannabe-bitfinex/README.md

 ## Notes:
 * redux-logger is on.
 Open console to see Redux update.
+* Added correct data structures using Collections JS

 Some room for improvement:

 * Handling various websocket response arrays.
 Don't understand what te, tu, hb, means.
-* Graph.
-Need more time to hack away at D3.
 * CSS is not perfectly matching Bitfinex.
 Function before beauty.
-* Hard coded to BTCUSD.
+* Hard coded to ETHBTC.
 Could easily be switched out for a select box.